beling/book-pl/src/ch15-01-box.md

 #### Computing the Size of a Non-Recursive Type

-Recall the `Message` enum we defined in Listing 6-2 when we discussed enum definitions in Chapter 6:
+Recall the `Message` enum we defined in listing 6-2 when we discussed enum definitions in Chapter 6:

 ```rust